Chiang Mai is a hotspot for those who run businesses online (and, perhaps infamously, for those who’d very much like to do so).

 So, is Chiang Mai the Girona of the east?
 (Girona is one of the capitals of pro cycling in Europe).

-For me, Girona has a slight edge in terms of the riding— it’s a bit easier to access a wider variety of rides and the weather is much better, but there are so many things that are great about riding in Chiang Mai.
-Why not have both!? :)
+For me, Girona has a slight edge in terms of the riding.
+It’s a bit easier to access a wider variety of rides and the weather is better for most of the year except for the period between November to February– conveniently, the best time of year to ride in Chiang Mai.

 That’s more or less how I spent my time in Chiang Mai.
 I ended up putting a lot of base miles in and losing well over 10 pounds while stuffing my face with amazing Thai food.